7 REASONS SKILLED TRADES ARE IN DEMAND

 These three terms are commonly used interchangeably.
 However, it can be helpful to know the differences and how programs compare to one another when making your decision.

-There are hundreds of career possibilities you can pursue with trade school program completion.
-Some examples of trade school careers include:
+There are hundreds of career possibilities you can pursue with trade or vocational school program completion.
+These are some examples of trade school careers:

-According to the Bureau Labor of Statistics (BLS), the national median salaries for different careers in the skilled trades, energy and transportation are as follows:
+According to the Bureau Labor of Statistics (BLS), these are the national median salaries for different careers in the skilled trades, energy and transportation in May 2025:

 Keep in mind that these figures are not entry-level, and are dependent on factors like experience, employer, demand and local cost of living.

 Trade school length will depend on the program.
-Typically, trade schools for a specific subject will take anywhere from 8 months to 2 years.
+Typically, trade schools for a specific subject will take anywhere from eight months to two years.

-For those who don’t yet have a high school diploma or GED, some trade schools like UTI will offer GED assistance to help students get their GED so they can apply.
+For those who don’t yet have a high school diploma or GED certificate, some trade schools like UTI will offer GED assistance to help students get their GED so they can apply.

-If you’re interested in a skilled trade, there are many advantages to choosing a trade school for post-secondary education.
+If you’re interested in a skilled trade, there are many advantages to choosing a trade or vocational school for post-secondary education.
 These include:

 Trade schools are good options both for people coming out of high school and for adults who want to learn a skilled trade for a more fulfilling career.
 Most trade schools will offer free in-person and virtual tours so you can see for yourself if the training environment is a fit.